The videos discussed on this page were created by Skillsoft.

 The instructor assumes everyone in the audience has the "shortcuts" in the bottom right corner to turn on and off the FOLDERS PANE.
 Some might not.
 The better way to show the

 students is by using the VIEW TAB at the top of the screen.
-This way, all of the audience will be successful at turning on and off the FOLDER PANE.

 View the image above: The instructor shows how to change line spacing.

 Online problem: the instructor only says, "go to the PARAGRAPH group"....and never mentions the HOME tab.
-This is a crucial mistake ONLY IF you want the